 The chaplaincy service is available at all times of the day and night, including weekends and Bank Holidays.
 The Chaplains respond to specific referrals.
 In addition, they routinely visit the wards and approach patients with no agenda, but meet the person in a one-to-one conversation.
 The conversation may include reference to spirituality and/or religion, but only when appropriate to the person sharing the encounter.

 The employed chaplains are supported by volunteer ward visitors and Roman Catholic Eucharistic Ministers who visit specific wards regularly.

-The Chapel is open for prayer and quiet reflection at all times.
-There is the facility to light a candle in the Chapel and/or leave a prayer on the Prayer Tree, which is located just outside the Chapel.
+The Chapel is located on the ground floor of Harrogate District Hospital, near Littondale Ward.
+It is open 24 hours a day for the use of all, whether for prayer or quiet reflection, or simply as a place of stillness in the busy hospital.
+There is the opportunity to light a candle in the Chapel and/or to leave a prayer on the Prayer Tree just outside the Chapel.

 The Chapel is located on the ground floor of Harrogate District Hospital, near Littondale Ward.

 Chaplaincy Team Leader: Revd David Payne